Battle of Jao Modo: Battle

 The Kangxi Emperor reached the Kherlen river on June 7, discovered Galdan had fled, and was forced to turn back due to dwindling supplies.
 On June 12, 1696, 5000 of Galdan's troops blundered into the Fiyanggu's western army at the upper Terelj river.
 Trapped between the Emperor's two armies, the Dzungars had little choice but to fight.
 The terrain consisted of a small valley with the Terelj at the bottom surrounded by hills.
+Banner soldiers from Xi'an and Green Standard soldiers from Gansu and Shaanxi formed the center, under the command of Sun Sike.
+Manchu and Mongol cavalry formed the flanks.

 Fighting off sharp shooters, Qing troops successfully seized the surrounding hills and gained a strategic position.
 They bombarded Dzungar troops with their cannons and then advanced behind a wooden barricade.
 At noon, Galdan ordered all his troops to the center of the Qing advance, hoping to break their army.
 Although the Qing ordered dismounted cavalry into the fight, their center began to collapse.
 Suddenly, a detachment of Manchu cavalry hit the Dzungar camp from behind, capturing their supplies.
 As the Dzungars wavered, the Qing launched a massive counterattack supported by artillery.
 Galdan lost control of his troops, many of whom broke ranks and fled.
 Once encircled, the Dzungars were destroyed.
 Galdan's wife, Anu was killed by Qing artillery as she led a counterattack which enabled her husband to escape.
 Defeated, Galdan fled west to the Altai mountains with his remaining guard of 40 or 50 men but died of disease on April 4, 1697, near Khovd.

 Aftermath

-The Kangxi Emperor's victory at Jao Modo represented the first time the Chinese military had successfully tamed warring tribes at its frontier.
+The Kangxi Emperor's victory at Jao Modo represented the first time the Qing military had successfully tamed warring tribes at its frontier.
 At the same time it ended Galdan's dreams of reviving a pan-Mongolian central Asian empire.
 Much of modern-day Mongolia fell under Qing dynasty control where it would remain for the next 200 years.
 Although Galdan had been defeated, the Dzungars were pushed to the western edges of the Qing dynasty where successive emperors would use Mongol allies, including Galdan's nephew Tsewang Rabtan, a long-time anti-Galdan Oirat chief who succeeded Galdan as the new Dzungar khan, to contain them until their ultimate defeat at the battles of Oroi-Jalatu and Khurungun in 1758.
+It's also been said that Kangxi Emperor was deeply saddened about the escape of Galdan Boshugtu Khan and issued proclamation that whoever brings Galdan's head will be rewarded with one Tael of meat with one Tael of money and one Tael of bone with one Tael of gold.
+Queen Anu was also injured and died in the battle.